duetosymmetry/qnm/README.md

 coefficients for free when solving for ω and A ([see below for details](#spherical-spheroidal-decomposition)).

-We have precomputed a large number of low-lying modes (s=-2 and s=-1, all l<8, all n<7).
+We have precomputed a large cache of low-lying modes (s=-2 and s=-1, all l<8, all n<7).
 These can be automatically installed with a single function call, and interpolated for good initial guesses for root-finding at some value of a.